Clubs

 Moderator: Mrs. Elaine Calamba

-FIND YOUR PEACE
+FINDING YOUR PEACE

 The Healing Club provides a space for students, athletes or not, to discuss and practice preventive and rehabilitative techniques for the mind and body.
 In addition to bodily care, we aim to create a community of students connected by an overall desire to improve ourselves, both mentally and physically.